 SCO offers over 100 extern sites with broad geographical locations across the USA.
 All sites have been vetted and approved by SCO.
 The Director of Externship and Residency Programs also plans regular visits of extern sites to ensure quality.
 A detailed list and site evaluations can be accessed in the Externship Office located on the 10th floor of 1245 Madison Avenue, Memphis, TN 38104.
 SCO students select their sites during the summer of their third academic year (a year in advance).
 Assignments are based upon student preference, preceptor availability, local/regional need, financial considerations and GPA.

-There are 2 sites in Canada: Ontario and British Columbia
+There are 2 sites in Canada: Ontario and Alberta.

 Students are given preferential consideration for their state of record.
-Students are assigned in order to their class rank (GPA).
+Students are assigned in order of their class rank (GPA).